- Bob Weir, 4/9/70

 Many years later, one more surprise acoustic set came out of the blue on 11/17/78, before their regular Chicago show.
 This short set was a last-minute billing as Bob Weir & Friends at Loyola University (without the Godchauxs), and saw them playing to a very small crowd - it's more spontaneous than the later 1980 acoustic shows, and has a number of unusual song choices that come out of nowhere.
 As Weir says, "We're gonna do yet another old country blues, seeing as that's all we can remember...."

 In 1980, of course, they played a number of acoustic sets in smaller theaters ("the result of about three afternoons of rehearsal," Garcia said), and recorded them for Reckoning.
-I'll leave it to someone else to post about these (and later) acoustic shows, though.
+I'll leave it to someone else to write about these (and later) acoustic shows, though.

 Here is a listing of the 1970 acoustic sets, which I've made as complete as possible -